 The huge changes brought by the wide use of the Internet have altered significantly the booking patterns of the tourism industry.
-You can buy their vacations online, without paying a visit to the classical brick and mortar travel agencies.
+You can buy vacations online, without paying a visit to the classical brick-and-mortar travel agencies.
 Online third-party sellers have replaced them successfully, offering you easy ways to book a tour anywhere in the world.

-Of course, everything comes with a cost, and you’ll usually pay at least a 20% fee above the price the local suppliers charge if you’d book the service directly with them.
+Of course, everything comes with a cost, and you’ll usually pay at least a 20% fee above the price the local suppliers charge if you book the service directly with them.
 In many cases, it’s simply easier to use a booking platform, and for a lot of people, this is an extra guarantee of how professional the local providers are.
-In an ideal world, this would be the norm, but double check the local company’s profile before booking your tours to Romania or anywhere else.
+In an ideal world, this would be the norm but double-check the local company’s profile before booking your tours to Romania or anywhere else.

-In many cases, the local providers who advertise their products this way are not a licensed travel agency.
+In many cases, the local providers who advertise their products this way are not licensed travel agencies.